Frequently Asked Questions about Mike Bentley's Selling Advisory Service for Australian Real Estate

 The fully inclusive Sellers Advisory fee is $3,888.

-For many properties valued between $450,000 and $950,000, this represents approximately 0.5% of the selling price.
+For most properties this represents well under approximately 1% of the selling price.
 Against the possibility of achieving an additional $10,000, $20,000 or more through better preparation, agent selection and negotiation, the fee is often one of the most valuable investments a seller can make.

 For investment properties, the fee is generally considered a cost of sale for tax purposes, which may reduce the effective out-of-pocket cost to approximately $2,700, depending on your personal tax circumstances.
 You should always confirm this with your own accountant or tax advisor.

-When you consider that a typical sales campaign from preparation through settlement takes approximately 12–15 weeks, the fee works out at less than $300 per week for ongoing access to professional advice, strategy, contacts and support throughout the selling process.
+When you consider that a typical sales campaign from preparation through settlement takes approximately 12–15 weeks, the fee usually works out at less than AU$50 (HKD 280, SGD 46 a day ) for 6 days a week, full and ongoing access to professional advice, strategy, contacts and support throughout the whole selling process.

 I live overseas — can I still sell my Australian property without being there?